 8. Expecting friendship from the other couple

 It is not uncommon for couples to become great friends after meeting as play partners.
-However, this is definitely not the case for all couples that play together.
+However, this is not the case for all couples that play together.
 As you start hitting it off with other couples, do not hold onto great expectations of friendship.
 While getting to know each other before engaging intimately is okay, hanging out outside of the swinging relationship is not a given.
-Be willing to have a good time and let go afterwards.
+Be willing to have a good time and let go afterward.
 Set low expectations to avoid being disappointed.

 Don’t be surprised if some young swingers who declined to swing with you turn into good party friends.
 Just because there wasn’t a four-way sexy connection doesn’t mean you can’t party together.
 Being mature and friendly to others often will result in enriching experiences.

 Swinging is simply a bonus to your already amazing relationship.
 When in doubt, do what is best for you & your relationship.
 Swinging isn’t always a good match for every couple or every stage of your relationship.
 It might be wise to take a break and focus on your own relationship.
 As long as you think twice and clearly communicate with each other before acting, you can have a satisfying & sensual life.